softbrewery/js-jakkel/README.md

 ```

 #### setConfig(config)
-Set the Jakkel configuration from a json object
+Set the Jakkel configuration from a json object.
+- The `config` argument is of type Json.
+- Returns true if succeeded and the config is validated
 ```javascript
 // equivalents
 var config = {...};

 acl.setConfig(config);
 ```